cometaj2/huckle/README.rst

 advantage and this benefit is brought to the shell command line interface.

-Huckle provides a dynamic view of the documentation, commands, options and parameters that can be issued to the HCLI APIs it interacts with.
+Huckle provides a dynamic view of the documentation, commands, options and parameters that can be issued to an HCLI API it interacts with.

 What can be noticed is that any API implementer, that abides by a specific hypermedia API CLI pattern, gets a client side shell CLI for their API for free;